-- Special administration a similar process to SOLR but only relevant for larger suppliers. - 6.60 In the first instance of market exit, whereby a supplier sells its domestic energy supply business we consider would have a limited impact on the market and consumers.
+- Supplier of Last Resort (SoLR) a process whereby the customer base of firms exiting the market would be allocated to other suppliers operating in the market - special administration a similar process to SoLR but only relevant for larger suppliers. - 6.68 In the first instance of market exit, whereby a supplier sells its domestic energy supply business we consider would have a limited impact on the market and consumers.
 The selling of an energy supply business to another company not currently operating within the domestic energy market should not have a significant impact on market dynamics and thus competition between firms.
-Furthermore, it is likely to have a limited impact on customers as they will not transition between firms and should largely have their contracts upheld. - 6.61 In contrast, the other methods of exit are more disruptive.
-In all cases, the customers of the firm exiting will be reallocated to another supplier.
-This will result in a transition and change of supplier for relevant customers, which could result in confusion or concerns for those customers affected.
-There may also be costs to the market for this allocation e.g. in communicating the change of supplier.
-At a market level, this will impact the dynamics of the market and would increase the market share of the suppliers involved. - 6.62 However, market exit is a usual feature of competitive markets and there are mechanisms in place to manage exit, in particular to manage the smooth transition of customers to a new supplier in order to minimise disruption should it occur. - 6.63 In the event that all or some of the firms we have identified as at risk exited the market, this could lead to an increase in market concentration.
-The extent to which this occurs will depend on which supplier(s) customers are reallocated to.
-In the event that any increase in market concentration reduces competition in the market, this could result in negative outcomes for consumers either through reduced choice and/or increased prices. - 6.64 All other things being equal, any exit from the market will reduce the number of suppliers operating within the market, and increase concentration of the market. - 6.65 Due to high levels of uncertainty we have not modelled the potential impact of reallocating customers.
+Furthermore, it is likely to have a limited impact on customers as they would not transition between firms and should largely have their contracts upheld. - 6.69 In contrast, the other methods of exit are more disruptive.
+In all cases, the customers of the firm exiting would be reallocated to another supplier.
+This would result in a transition and change of supplier for relevant customers, which could result in confusion or concerns for those customers affected.
+There may also be costs to the market for this allocation eg in communicating the change of supplier.
+At a market level, this would impact the dynamics of the market and would increase the market share of the suppliers involved. - 6.70 However, market exit is a usual feature of competitive markets and there are mechanisms in place to manage exit, in particular to manage the smooth transition of customers to a new supplier in order to minimise disruption should it occur. - 6.71 In the event that all or some of the firms we have identified as at risk exited the market, this could lead to an increase in market concentration.
+The extent to which this occurs would depend on which supplier(s) customers are reallocated to.
+In the event that any increase in market concentration reduces competition in the market, this could result in negative outcomes for consumers either through reduced choice and/or increased prices. - 6.72 All other things being equal, any exit from the market would reduce the number of suppliers operating within the market, and increase concentration of the market. - 6.73 Due to high levels of uncertainty we have not modelled the potential impact of reallocating customers.